AviatrixSystems/Docs/HowTos/transit_gateway_peering_with_private_network_workflow.rst

 	- Click the button "+ADD NEW"

-	- Enable the checkbox "Peering over Private Network"

 	- Select "AWS Transit Gateway" as Transit Gateway1

 	- Select "Azure Transit Gateway" as Transit Gateway2

+	- Under Advanced options, check the option "Peering over Private Network"

+        - (Optional) Under Advanced options, check the option `Single-Tunnel mode` if the underlying network is low speed (up to 4Gbps)

 	- Click the button "OK"